rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 ### Getting Started

-From a web browser, open URL below in its own window or tab, using `admin` for the username and `r3dh4t1!` for the password:
+Open a new web browser window (or tab),then enter the URL below.
+Use `admin` for the username and `r3dh4t1!` for the password:

 * *OpenShift console:* `https://console-<YOUR-GUID>.rhpds.opentlc.com`